TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 8/Exodus 8.31.md

 ---

-And Jehovah did according to the word of Moses; and he removed the swarms of flies from Pharaoh, from his servants, and from his people; there remained not one.
+Yahweh did according to the word of Moses, and he removed the swarms of flies from Pharaoh, from his servants, and from his people.
+There remained not one.